markp-gc/ipu_path_trace/README.md

 ## Remote User Interface

 The application supports a remote user interface that allows you to change render settings and interactively preview the results.
 This is available in a separate repository here: [Remote-UI]().
-If you specify a port in the path tracer options e.g. `--ui-port 5000` set then the application will wait for the remote-ui to connect (after graph compilation/load).
-You will need to forward a the specified port to your local machine so the UI can connect e.g.:
+If you specify a port in the path tracer options e.g. `--ui-port 5000` then the application will wait for the remote-ui to connect (after graph compilation/load).
+You will need to forward the specified port to your local machine so the UI can connect e.g.:

 ```
 ssh -NL 5000:localhost:5000 <hostname-of-ipu-head-node>